km-clay/vicut/README.md

 * `-t`/`--template <STR>` lets you define a custom output format using a format string.
 Fields are interpolated on placeholders that look like `{{1}}` or `{{field_name}}`.

 ## 🏎️ Performance
 `vicut`'s `--linewise` mode enables true parallel processing by treating each line as an independent buffer.
-This allows vicut to scale across CPU cores, giving it a serious performance edge over traditional tools like `sed` and `awk`— even while executing more semantically rich operations like Vim motions.
+This allows vicut to scale across CPU cores, giving it a serious performance edge over traditional tools like `sed` and `awk` for non-trivial inputs— even while executing more semantically rich operations like Vim motions.

 On structured input, `vicut` is measurably faster than `sed` and `awk` on datasets up to 1 million lines.
 Here's a benchmark using a generated data set that looks like this: